-Changes in the Grid affect all child Layer GameObjects with the Tilemap, Tilemap Renderer and Tilemap Collider 2D components.
+Once the Tilemap(s) are created, adjust the Grid property settings to adjust the properties of its Tilemap children.
+Changes in the parent Grid GameObject affect all child GameObjects with the Tilemap, Tilemap Renderer and Tilemap Collider 2D components.